-After showcasing our resilience during the heart of the Covid-19 pandemic, we have begun the new fiscal year with a strong pipeline of work, reflecting our client's trust in our capabilities.
-Our ability to adapt to unprecedented circumstances allowed us to swiftly refocus on new opportunities presented through changes brought about by the pandemic.
+We started the new fiscal year with a strong pipeline of work, reflecting our client's trust in our capabilities.
 BPM demand continues to increase across our clients as they face challenges running their businesses under significant volume pressures and resource constraints.
 The pressure felt across many lines of our client's business creates opportunities for us to expand laterally.
-Our pipeline of new client opportunities has begun to bear fruit after weathering drawn-out sales processes and will have a meaningful impact in FY2023.
+Our pipeline of new client opportunities has begun to bear fruit after weathering drawn-out sales processes and will have a meaningful impact in FY2024.